veracruz-project/veracruz/COMPONENTS.markdown

 service exposes to client code.
 - Proxy Attestation Server: this is the attestation service proper, which can be contacted by clients to authenticate an isolate enrolled in the service.

+## Native modules
+In addition to WebAssembly, Veracruz can execute native code, which has the benefit of increasing performance (native [VOD](https://github.com/veracruz-project/video-object-detection) executes ~35% faster than WebAssembly) and simplifying the build of complex software packages, at the cost of reducing portability.
+Native code execution is achieved by the Native Module Manager described above.
+Here is a summary of the several ways to execute native code in Veracruz:

+- Static native module:
+  + Part of the runtime
+  + Has to be specified in the policy to be invokable
+  + Invoked by a WebAssembly program.
+The execution configuration is written to the module's special file on the VFS
+- Dynamic native module:
+  + Artifacts are injected into the execution environment before invocation (no package manager yet)
+  + Has to be specified in the policy to be invokable
+  + Invoked by a WebAssembly program.
+The execution configuration is written to the module's special file on the VFS
+  + Executed in a [sandbox](https://github.com/google/sandboxed-api) to control its side effects
+- Provisioned native module:
+  + Provisioned and invoked just like a WebAssembly program
+  + Execution configuration is not supported
+  + Has to be specified in the policy to be invokable
+  + Assumed to be a native program if the binary does not have a `.wasm` extension
+  + The program principal must have read access to the binary to be copied to the kernel's filesystem before invocation
+  + Executed in a [sandbox](https://github.com/google/sandboxed-api) to control its side effects

+See `NativeModuleType` and the code documentation for more details.

 ## The Software Development Kit